salbaroudi/AppSchoolLive23/App_School_SelfTaught/appschool.md

 11) Delete the contents of `/src/app.jsx`, and paste the code found [here](https://github.com/hoon-school/app-school-2023.8/blob/master/aa4.md).

+12) Now run `npm run build` in /echo/ui to compile your files.

-12) Go to the /dist/index.html folder/ Adjust the script tags to add type="module" and the paths accordingly:
+13) Go to the /dist/index.html folder/ Adjust the script tags to add type="module" and the paths accordingly:

 ```
     <script type="module" src="/apps/echo/desk.js"></script>
     <script type="module" src="/session.js"></script>
 ```

-13) Finally, goto `localhost:8080/docket/upload`, select the /dist folder and upload it.
+14) Finally, goto `localhost:8080/docket/upload`, select the /dist folder and upload it.
 Glob it!

-14) If successful, the app should run in Landscape, with no inspection console errors!
+15) If successful, the app should run in Landscape, with no inspection console errors!

 **Other Notes:**